 Hill Climb Championships have taken place on climbs as varied as Long

 Hill in 2011, where many competitors chose to use a time trial bike for

-aerodynamic gains on the 3% incline, to Streatley Hill in 2020, a lung-busting 2 minute effort averaging 13% where the best strategy for a fast time is to improve your w/kg.
+aerodynamic gains which outweighed the weight penalty on the 3% incline, to Streatley Hill in 2020, a lung-busting 2 minute effort averaging 13% where the best strategy for a fast time is to improve your w/kg and lighten your bike.

 training for the two extremes of climb requires different training,

 due to the different energy systems used.
+At Custom Cycle Coaching we use testing to help to determine your physiological strengths and weaknesses and indicate what needs working on.
 A 2 minute maximal effort

-requires a large anaerobic contribution whereas a 12 minute climb is
+has a large anaerobic component whereas a 12 minute climb is

 much more aerobic.
 Of course, in the long mountain climbs of Europe

 the characteristics differ even more and a Grand Tour King of the

 Mountains might struggle to break the top 10 on Streatley Hill.